surbhirajput148/DynamicForm/README.md

-# Info on dynamic form
+# Info on Dynamic Form

 The dynamic project form has been made using react-bootstrap as the styling library and react hook form for validation.